Ta2299/CIND-820/README.md

 Naive bayes model, Decision tree model
 Create a confusion matrix for each model
 Evaluate the models using precision, accuracy and recall

+Contents:
+Data description file which was used for the bivariate/univariate data analysis.
+Interim Report on the rice varieties and the analysis which will be done.